 Often a course is concluded with an exam.
 On this page you can find everything you need to know about exams and resits.
 There is also an overview with frequently asked questions.

-It is important to be aware of a number of practical matters, such as the relevant date and time, and the rules that apply for an online examination.
-For online examinations, it is important that you:
+It is important to be aware of a number of practical matters, such as the relevant date and time, and the rules that apply to an online examination.
+Here we explain how online proctoring works, how you can prepare for an exam with online proctoring, what the rules of conduct are and who to contact if you have questions.

 To find out exactly what online proctoring means, how it works and how to prepare for it, please refer to the general UvA page about online proctoring for an explanation on how online proctoring works and how the UvA guarantees student privacy.